What is an ACE Student Fellow?

 Writing Sample Guidelines

-Pick a current piece of legislation, describe the issue it aims to address, and discuss one argument in favor and one argument in opposition to the legislation.
+Pick a current piece of legislation relating to your first choice research team, describe the issue it aims to address, and discuss one argument in favor and one argument in opposition to the legislation.

 Guidelines: